-Making this Mardi Gras monkey bread might help you still celebrate this year.
-Especially since the celebrations in NOLA have been canceled or rescheduled for 2021.
+Making this Mardi Gras monkey bread will be a welcome addition to celebrate Mardi Gras this year.
+If you’re planning a trip this year, the biggest events will take place between February 23 and March 1, 2022.
 If you enjoy monkey bread you are sure to love this recipe too.
 Mardi Gras is always thought of as a bright and enthusiastic tradition.

 Sticky Sweet Mardi Gras Monkey Bread Recipe

 - 2 16 oz cans of cinnamon rolls

 - 1 ½ cups pecans .. chopped